sara2227/Material-Decomposition-ResUnet/README.md

-# Material-Decompositionll-ResUnet
+# Material-Decomposition-ResUnet
-This repo is created for Three basis material decomposition using ResnetUnet model
+This repo is created for Three basis material decomposition using the ResnetUnet model